Trump: Declassified memo 'vindicates' him, shows Russia investigation a 'witch hunt'

 “I have an obligation to the American people when we see FISA abuse," Nunes said on “Special Report.”
 "These are secret courts that exist to target for foreigners, for catching terrorists, for catching people who might be bad actors and the American citizens that are represented before this court have to be protected, and the only place that can protect them is the U.S. Congress when abuses do occur.”

-Trump has repeatedly argued that the investigation – which was taken over about a year ago by special counsel Robert Mueller – that the probe has found no collusion from his campaign and should be concluded
+Trump has repeatedly argued that the investigation – which was taken by special counsel Robert Mueller in May – that the probe has found no collusion from his campaign and should be concluded.

 Fox News' Paulina Dedaj contributed to this report.